 This is my story…

 My name is Stacey and I live in Massachusetts with my husband, and two children.
 We relocated from Stuart, Florida to New England in August 2015.
 Since we have been living here, we have been homeschooling our girls, so they are on my husband’s work schedule, which is crazy.

 I knew at an early age when I was “playing” with my Easy-Bake Oven that I wanted to be a chef.
 When I was 11, I wrote to Bobby Flay telling him how I twisted around one of his recipes.
 Three months later, I received a call from his producer asking me to come to New York City to see a taping of his show and to go to his restaurants.
 I wanted to go, but I couldn’t as my family, and I had just moved from Michigan to Florida where my dad became a minister of a small church.

-When I was 14, I got my first job at Tropical Smoothie Café where I dressed as a banana and stood on the side of a busy street in a banana costume to bring customers inside.
-However, my first day I was trained on smoothies, wraps, and running the cash register.
+When I was 14, I got my first job at Tropical Smoothie Café where I dressed as a banana and stood on the side of US 1 to bring customers inside.
+On my first day, I was trained on smoothies, wraps, and running the cash register.
 During my sophomore year of high school, I got into the culinary program at my school where I competed in culinary competitions and got a job as an apprentice in a local country club.
 I would later come back to this country club as their Executive Sous Chef.